TA Day: Graduate Student Conference on Teaching

 What should I be doing before my first lab?
 How will I know what to say to my students?
 What is my job, anyway?
 This introductory session will prepare new TAs to facilitate their first lab sessions.

-A-2: Preparing for Your First Tutorial
+A-2 Preparing for Your First Tutorial

 Should I be prepping material for my first tutorial?
-What is the difference between tutorial and lecture?
+What is the difference between a tutorial and a lecture?
 How will I get students to participate?
 This introductory session will prepare new TAs to facilitate their first tutorials.

 Conference Information